Kyoto Racecourse

 Kyoto Racecourse (京都競馬場, Kyōto-keibajō) is located in Fushimi-ku, Kyoto, Kyoto Prefecture, Japan.
 It is used for horse racing.
 It has a capacity of 120,000.
-It was built in 1999.
+The current stand was built in 1999.

 History

-Kyoto Race Course opened on December 1, 1925.
+Kyoto Racecourse opened at its current location in December 1, 1925.

-In preparation for the track's 100th anniversary, Kyoto Race Course will be closed from November 2020 until the Spring of 2023 for grandstand renovations.
-Races normally run at Kyoto will be moved to either Hanshin Racecourse or Chukyo Racecourse during this time.
+In preparation for the track's 100th anniversary, Kyoto Race Course closed from November 2020 until the Spring of 2023 for grandstand renovations.
+Races normally run at Kyoto moved to either Hanshin Racecourse or Chukyo Racecourse during this time.
+Kyoto Racecourse finally reopened after renovations on 22 April 2023.

 Physical attributes

 Kyoto Race Course has two turf courses, a dirt course, and a jump course.